zinh/zinh.github.io/_posts/2019-12-06-Compiler-linker-loader.markdown

 gcc -c main.s
 ~~~

 or we can use another tool call GNU Assembler(as), one of the two main tools of GNU's binutilities.
-The other one is `ld` which is used in liking step.
+The other one is `ld` which is used in linking step.

 TODO: fix parameter of as
 ~~~
 as main.s
 ~~~

-The result of assembler step is an object file that is readly to be linked into an executable.
+The result of assembler is an object file that is readly to be linked into an executable.

 Scanning the assembly source code, we see it defines various sections(eg: .text, .data, ...).
 These sections vary depends on the target architecture and executable format but let's just stick to Linux and it's default ELF format.